EmelieMarkkanen/p2-RockPaperScissors/README.md

 ### Known issues

-- JSHint gives two warnings; two unused variables, resetGame() and Rules().
+- JSHint gives three warnings; three unused variables, toggleResetGame() and resetGame() and toggleRules().
 These functions are used as onclick events and I've therefor chosen to ignore this.

 ## Deployment